DianaMD21/monegros-restaurant-dianamonegro/README.md

 - Client: Is responsible for ordering the food and paying.
 - Waiter: Is responsible for taking the order.
 - Employee: It's a general entity that has the properties of User.
 Every employee of the restaurant has the properties of Employee.
-- Ingredient: It's responsible to hold a single element/ingredient of food with its price and basic measument unit.
-- Product: It's responsible to hold an ingredient with the amount desired of that ingredient.
+- FinalProduct: It's responsible to hold a list of products that conforms a plate.
+- Product: Entity that has the information of an specific product.
+That product can be as simple as a loaf of bread and as complex as a pizza.
 - Menu: Entity that has the menu to be presented to the client so that he/she can choose.
 - MenuItem: Entity that has a specific plate or combos of them.
 - Order: Entity that has all the plates or products that the client wants to order, the id of the order, the cashier,the final price.
 - OrderDetail: Entity that has one plate, with it's name, price, how many of those plates the client wants.
-- Plate: Entity that has the information of a specific product, or a list of products that conforms a whole plate.
-That can be as simple as a loaf of bread and as complex as a pizza.
 - Stock: Entity that has the information of each product (ingredient) that the restaurant has.
 - StockProduct: Entity that has the information of ONE product in stock.
 - Person: Entity that has the information of all the different people that eat/work in the restaurant.